 The volume and variety of TA technologies on the market would lead even experienced HR professionals to believe that at least one of them must be the key to improving the speed and quality of hiring.
 After all, even during these difficult economic times, much of talent acquisition-chatter is technology-heavy.
-This time last year, the market for human capital related technology was approaching $30B, most of which related to hiring and retention.
+In 2019, the market for human capital related technology was approaching $30B, most of which related to hiring and retention.
 It makes sense.
 A majority of CEOs view 'talent' as a key lever to business success before COVID, and even more so now, according to research by KPMG, McKinsey and BCG.

 In truth, hiring wasn't fast or good enough before the pandemic for many organizations.
 Hiring managers expressed frustration with the speed of finding interested and qualified candidates, recruiters’ ability to compel top talent to consider their opportunities, the quality of candidates presented, and so on . . .